 1. Virginia urgently needs strong private-sector growth.

 For the first time in a half-century, Virginia is trailing the Nation in economic recovery and job creation.
 Steep cutbacks in defense and other federal programs have exposed our over-dependence on public-sector and government-contractor jobs.
+Further, over the past three years, Virginia has experienced net out migration of our talent pool who are moving to other states where job opportunities are better.
 For current and future generations to enjoy the kind of opportunity we have experienced, Virginia urgently needs strong private-sector growth and a more diversified economy.

 2. Growth in Virginia’s diverse regions requires collaboration.

 Virginia does not have a single economy; our state’s economy is the aggregate of our regions.
 Businesses typically provide jobs to qualified workers from throughout a region, serve customers across the region, use regional suppliers and vendors, and rely on regional transportation networks and other infrastructure.
 Because Virginia is a large and diverse state, the opportunities for private-sector growth vary significantly from one part of our state to another, requiring collaborative innovation among employers, entrepreneurs, investors, researchers, educators, governments, and other leaders in each region.
 Too often this cooperation has been lacking, causing Virginia to lag behind other states.

 be a catalyst and partner.